The current Friends of Monument Preserve Board of Directors:

 President: Bill Normile

 I became president of FOMP after riding the area for close to 10 years.
 I feel it was time to pay back the community for hours of enjoyment.
 I hope others will read this and become inspired to do the same.
-My goals during my term are to increase membership and trail maintenance involvement by those that use the trail system and to keep an even better relationships with the USFS
+My goals during my term are to increase membership and trail maintenance involvement by those that use the trail system and to keep an even better relationship with the USFS

 Vice President: Bill Benson